-1. The right to inspect and copy the student's education records within 15 school days of the day the District receives a request for access.
+I. The right to inspect and copy the student's education records within 10 business days of the day the District receives a request for access.

 The degree of access a student has to his or her records depends on the student's age.
 Students less than 18 years of age have the right to inspect and copy only their permanent record.
 Students 18 years of age or older have access and copy rights to both permanent and temporary records.
-Parents/guardians or students should submit to the Building Principal (or appropriate school official) a written request that identifies the record(s) they wish to inspect.
-The Principal will make arrangements for access and notify the parent(s)/guardian(s) or student of the time and place where the records may be inspected.
-The District charges \$.25 per page for copying records with a minimum cost of \$1.00.
-No parent(s)/guardian(s) or student shall be precluded from copying information because of financial hardship.
+A parent/guardian or student should submit to the building principal a written request that identifies the record(s) he or she wishes to inspect.
+Within 10 business days, the building principal will make arrangements for access and notify the parent/guardian or student of the time and place where the records may be inspected.
+In certain circumstances, the District may request an additional 5 business days in which to grant access.
+The District charges \$.35 per page for copying but no one will be denied their right to copies of their records for inability to pay this cost.

-These rights are denied to any person against whom an order of protection has been entered concerning a student (105 ILCS 5/10-22.3c and 10/5a, and 750 ILCS 60/214(b)(15).
+These rights are denied to any person against whom an order of protection has been entered concerning the student.